kevintruong/data-engineering-knowledge-base/aws-solution-architecture-practice-quiz.md

 **What storage layer would be most suitable for this requirement?**

 - [ ] Amazon EFS in General Purpose mode

-- [ ] Amazon EFS in Max I/O mode
+- [x] Amazon EFS in Max I/O mode
 - [ ] Amazon EBS PIOPS
 - [ ] Amazon S3

 ----

-Answer: 2
+Answer:

+- [x] Amazon EFS in Max I/O mode

 **Explanation:**